Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Equality checking between :class:`.HTMLElement` objects is now fully supported.
     * The :class:`.HtmlText` widget is now editable out-of-the-box!
     * The :class:`.HtmlLabel` widget now uses the ``TLabel`` style by default instead of ``TFrame``.

+    Version 4.16:

+    * Fixed more bugs.
+    * :meth:`.HtmlFrame.set_caret_position` now sets the caret relative to the document text when no element is provided.
+    * :meth:`.HtmlFrame.set_selection_position` now sets the selection relative to the document text when no elements are provided.

 -------------------